 Minors (under age 18) traveling internationally without one or both parents may be required to present a letter of consent signed by any/all non-traveling parents.
-Please visit the U.S. Department of State website at http://travel.state.gov for country-specific information.
+Please visit the U.S. Department of State website at http://travel.state.gov "This indicates a link to an external site that may not meet accessibility guidelines." for country-specific information.

 It is strongly recommended for minors (under age 18) traveling without a parent or legal guardian to carry a letter of consent that is signed by the non-traveling parent(s).

 It is required for minors (under age 18) who are traveling without a parent or legal guardian to carry a letter of consent if the minor traveler is a citizen of Mexico, permanent resident of Mexico, or temporary resident of Mexico (e.g. on a student visa).

 For these passengers, the following must be presented when departing from Mexico:

 - 3 copies of the letter of consent or SAM document